vulcancreative/chinwag-ruby/README.md

 Opening a custom dictionary is very similar to opening an embedded dictionary.
 Typically the only drawback, however, is that it is a little slower, given that there is often some I/O overhead.
 Custom dictionaries do need to be [checked for errors](#validation-and-errors) and [sorted](#sorting-and-pruning), as well, prior to [generation](#generation).

-If you need a valid, custom dictionary to test against, we recommend our [Noise dictionary](http://vulcanca.com/babble/docs/noise.dict).
+If you need a valid, custom dictionary to test against, we recommend our <a href="http://vulcanca.com/babble/docs/noise.dict" target="_blank">Noise dictionary</a>.
 It has several thousand entries, and will have no problem passing any and all internal validation procedures.

 ```ruby
 # EXAMPLE IN